-In the UK, care and treatment for neurological disability formed the basis for the UK government's National Service Framework for Long Term Conditions (Department of Health, 2005) which included quality requirements (QRs) relating to early and appropriate treatment (QR2), providing rehabilitation at home (QR5), and provision of up to date and assistive technology to maximise independence (QR7), all underpinned by a personalised service (QR1).
+In the UK, care and treatment for neurological disabilities formed the basis for the UK government's National Service Framework for Long Term Conditions (Department of Health, 2005) which included quality requirements (QRs) relating to early and appropriate treatment (QR2), providing rehabilitation at home (QR5), and provision of up to date and assistive technology to maximise independence (QR7), all underpinned by a personalised service (QR1).

-In addition, following the recent economic downturn, National Health Systems face the challenge to deliver improved interventions with restricted budgets.
-Therefore, it is expected that new interventions should not only improve rehabilitation outcome but they are also cost-effective.
-In the UK, while the impact of a disability is measured in terms of DALYs, the effectiveness of an intervention is measured in terms of quality-adjusted life-years (QALYs)1.
-QALYs take into account both the patient's quantity of life (life expectancy) and quality of life after the stroke incident; that is, QALY = Life Expectancy Quality of Life.
+In addition, National Health Systems face the challenge of delivering cost-effective improved interventions.
+Therefore, it is expected that new interventions should not only improve rehabilitation outcome but they are also economical.
+In the UK, while the impact of a disability is measured in terms of DALYs, the effectiveness of an intervention is measured in terms of quality-adjusted life-years (QALYs).
+QALYs take into account both the patient's quantity of life (life expectancy) and quality of life after the stroke incident; that is, QALY = Life Expectancy \ Quality of Life.
 Quality of life is based on the state of the health of the patient and can vary from 1 (perfect health state) to negative values (worst possible health state), with 0 being death (the quality of life is based on health utilities and expresses a subjective health state).
 Healthcare commissioners are using QALYs to evaluate the effectiveness of the technology.